 We think that you can do both: get to Piazza San Marco, enjoy the joy of being there, in that place seen so many times in photography, or get on the Rialto Bridge to admire the Grand Canal and fight with the crowd to be able to take a souvenir photo.

-But also to get out of the common place on Venice to discover that there are extraordinary places even in a city that in itself is out of every ordinary.
+But also to get out of the commonplace in Venice to discover that there are extraordinary places even in a city that in itself is out of every ordinary.
 And this can only be done by entering the buildings, not merely observing the facades.

 It thus happens to enter the Gallerie dell’Accademia, the Scuola Grande di San Rocco or the Chiesa dei Frari and discover magnificent works and very fine architectures, which tell the true story of Venice, that too often obscured by postcard-like tourism.